zealous-tech/forked-playwright-mcp/README.md

 - `--user-data-dir <path>`: Path to the user data directory
 - `--port <port>`: Port to listen on for SSE transport
 - `--host <host>`: Host to bind server to.
 Default is localhost.
 Use 0.0.0.0 to bind to all interfaces.
+- `--allowed-origins <origins>`: Semicolon-separated list of origins to allow the browser to request.
+Default is to allow all.
+Origins matching both `--allowed-origins` and `--blocked-origins` will be blocked.
+- `--blocked-origins <origins>`: Semicolon-separated list of origins to block the browser to request.
+Origins matching both `--allowed-origins` and `--blocked-origins` will be blocked.
 - `--vision`: Run server that uses screenshots (Aria snapshots are used by default)
 - `--output-dir`: Directory for output files
 - `--config <path>`: Path to the configuration file